-- To get boys excited about potty-training put a few drops of food colouring into the toilet bowl and encourage him to go so he can see it change colour.
+- To get boys excited about potty-training put a few drops of food coloring into the toilet bowl and encourage him to go so he can see it change color.

 - To encourage young children to write thank you notes, keep some spare photos of your children in a box.
 Have them glue it onto some construction paper and sign their name and you can finish it off with a short thank you note.

-For more life hacks, please feel free to check out my book LIFE HACKS – 1001 Clever Ideas To Save You Time, Stress and Money
+For more life hacks, check out my book LIFE HACKS – 1001 Clever Ideas To Save You Time, Stress and Money

 OTHER PARENTING POSTS YOU MAY BE INTERESTED IN: